Marylebone Cricket Club: Club colours

 The Marylebone Cricket Club eventually settled on its now well-recognised colours of scarlet and gold, otherwise described as "bacon and egg".
-One purported theory is that they derive from the J&W Nicholson & Co. gin-distilling family, whose Chairman and MCC Committee member, William Nicholson (1825–1909) financed the purchase of Lord's freehold in 1866.
+One purported theory is that they derive from the J&W Nicholson & Co. gin-distilling family, whose chairman and MCC Committee member, William Nicholson (1825–1909) financed the purchase of Lord's freehold in 1866.

 More likely is that MCC's red and gold colours have evolved from the heraldic livery (racing) colours of key noble patrons, such as the Dukes of Richmond and kinsman, Lord Frederick Beauclerk, President of Marylebone Cricket Club in 1826.

 Image

-Previously perceived as too traditional and elitest, MCC has adapted with the times making concerted efforts to modernise.
+Previously perceived as too traditional and elitist, MCC has adapted with the times making concerted efforts to modernise.
 "It would be overstating things to claim that the MCC has come full circle," admitted Andrew Miller at the beginning of October 2008, "but at a time of massive upheaval in the world game, .. [its] colours cease to represent everything that is wrong with cricket, and instead have become a touchstone for those whose greatest fear is the erosion of the game's traditional values".

 Legal status

 Prior to 2013, MCC was an unincorporated private members' club, which status had several limitations.
 Since an unincorporated association cannot be a legal entity, MCC could not own property (such as Lord's Cricket Ground) in its own name.
 MCC could not sue anybody, nor indeed be sued (any legal action having to be taken against the Secretary & Chief Executive personally).
-Any successful financial claim made against the Club would have to be met by the Committee with liability extending to all MCC members for any shortfall in funds.
+Any successful financial claim made against the club would have to be met by the committee with liability extending to all MCC members for any shortfall in funds.
 The Club therefore convened a Special General Meeting in June 2012 to propose petitioning the Queen-in-Council for the incorporation of Marylebone Cricket Club by Royal Charter.

 Resulting from this petition, in December 2012 the MCC was granted a Royal Charter, two previous attempts having been unsuccessful.

 Removing many of the barriers to simplify its administration, MCC became incorporated enabling it to hold assets in its own right, including Lord's Cricket Ground, instead of via custodian trusteeship.
 The Royal Charter also removed financial liability for any shortfall from its individual members, as owners of Marylebone Cricket Club.